sait-wbdv/winter-2021/_posts/2021-02-24-events-callbacks.md

     - How are the events triggered?
     - What are common properties and methods common to each event?
 Which are different?
 2. Integrate an event you've never used before into a project.
 For example, can you modify a CSS Variable with the scroll wheel?
+3. Advanced: Using a personal project, assignment or class example, try capturing `click` (or similar) event from the target's container.

 ---